marinasundstrom/CheckedExceptions/CheckedExceptions.Package/docs/README.md

 ## Examples

-To demonstrate how **CheckedExceptionsAnalyzer** integrates into your project, here are some practical examples covering basic usage and exception handling.
+To demonstrate how **CheckedExceptions** integrates into your project, here are some practical examples covering basic usage and exception handling.

 ### Basic Usage